thubZai/thubZai.github.io/_pages/about.md

 🌟People like Andrew Ng, Aleksa Gordić, Andrej Karpathy, Ilya Sutskever, Yann LeCun, Lex Fridman and so many moree!

-### **Beyond ML**
-📚Books(have read and recommended!): Eat That Frog, Cosmos, Ikigai, Brave New World, Fahrenheit 451, Astrophysics for people in a hurry.
+📚Books(have read and recommended!): Eat That Frog, Superintelligence by Nick Bostrom, Cosmos, Ikigai, Brave New World, Fahrenheit 451, Astrophysics for people in a hurry.

 🎥Channels like Kurzgesagt, StarTalk, TED, Discover Connection, The Infographics Show, Veritasium and Bright Side.